d0ugal/django-appregister/docs/index.rst

 Quick Example Usage
 ========================================

-First, you should create your base class that all registered classes must be a subclass of.
-Often this is a base Model class in your models.py or it can be anywhere in your project.
+First, you should create your base class that all registered classes will be a subclass of.
+Often this is a base Model class in your models.py but it can be any python class anywhere in your project.

 .. doctest::

     >>> class AppPlugin(object):
     ...     pass

+You then need to declare your register.
+It only had one required property;
-Then you need to create your own registry, the base can either be a class, or a dotted string that points to the base class, such as ``"myapp.AppPlugin"``.
+``base``.
+The base can either be a class object, or a dotted string to the class, such as ``"myapp.AppPlugin"``.

-After that, you can go ahead and create an instance of the registry - creating it at the module level makes it easy to re-use across the project but you can have as many instances as you need.
-It's good practice to create your registry in its own module, such as ``myapp/register.py``.
+The other most common property is the ``discovermodule`` property.
+This provides a way to automatically discover subclasses within a project.
+You can choose any name here that would make a valid Python package name and then appregister will look through the ``INSTALLED_APPS`` in your Django settings and find registered items.
+For example, if you use the discovermodule value ``plugins`` and have the app ``myblog`` in your installed apps, then app register will look in ``myblog.plugins`` for registered classes.

 .. doctest::